 The available information was synthesised to give a summary of the archaeological and historic background and of the assessment and recommendations, as set out below.
-The separate features, their evaluation and recommendations are listed separately, and a summary of the overall assessment of the area is given at the end.
+The separate features, their evaluation, anticipated impact of development, and mitigatory recommendations are listed separately, and a summary of the overall assessment of the area and design commentary of the initial concept design is given at the end.